dresio12/QS_projection_model/README.md

   4) DF for team cumulative and rolling stats by game log in the same structure and pitcher game logs
   5) DF for team seasonal averages to be used to fill in game 1 of the season cumulative and rolling averages (model variables) in future use

+QS_model_construction.R: (work in progress) configuring the datafram and generating the QS model

+daily_updates_for_QS_model: (work in progress) updates the dataframe and model to create the current day's predictions

-weather_data.R: a work in progress script to pull pre-game weather info for use in obtaining weather-related model variables
+weather_data.R: (work in progress) a work in progress script to pull pre-game weather info for use in obtaining weather-related model variables